 Andalusia proudly boasts an immense diversity of birds for a number of reasons: Its great amount of varied habitats and its relatively good conservation status.
 Added to this its position between Europe and Africa allows the opportunity to see birds of both continents and this a strategic point for bird migration.
 There are only a few places in the world that offer such diversity, experience and beauty for the dedicated lover of birds.

 In Andalusia you can observe almost 450 species of birds.
 53% of all European species may be observed in this region.
 This is literally a bird lovers paradise.
 An amazing 327 species appear regularly ( every year in greater or lesser amounts).

 In addition to the diversity of species available in Andalusia, many are notable for different reasons.

-Iberian endemic species: (only found in a worldwide level in the Iberian Peninsula): Spanish Eagle, Iberian Magpie.
+Iberian endemic species: only found in a worldwide level in the Iberian Peninsula.

-Balearic endemism: Balearic Shearwater, they exclusively breed in the Balearic islands but throughout their migrations can be observed from the Andalusian coasts.
+Balearic endemism: they exclusively breed in the Balearic islands but throughout their migrations can be observed in Andalusia.

-And, of course, in the southern corner of Andalusia, the chief attraction of the Strait of Gibraltar is that it is overflown by hundreds or thousands of White Storks, Black Kites, Griffon Vultures, European Honey Buzards, Booted Eagles, Short-toed Eagles, Egyptian Vultures…
+And, of course, in the southern corner of Andalusia, the chief attraction of the Strait of Gibraltar is that it is overflown by thousands of White Storks, Black Kites, Griffon Vultures, European Honey Buzzards, Booted Eagles, Short-toed Eagles, Egyptian Vultures… during their migrations.

 Click on the following links to see the entire checklist of Andalusian birds and the observation probability in every one of our routes.